 Services The Sturtevant Depot Does NOT Offer

-- Checked bag service
+• Checked bag service

-- Ticket agent
+• Ticket agent

-- Wifi
+• Wifi

 Train Services Offer From This Depot

-- You can check golf bags (fee and policy)
+• You can check golf bags (fee and policy)

-- Check when booking; space could be limited.
+• Check when booking; space could be limited.

-- Carry on pets (fee and procedure) onto the change (this can change at any time).
+• Carry on pets (fee and procedure)

-- A Quik-Trak machine to purchase tickets
+• A Quik-Trak machine to purchase tickets

-- Conductors provided trackside assistance to help you get on and off the train.
+• Conductors provided trackside assistance to help you get on and off the train.

-- Short and long-term parking
+• Short and long-term parking

 Amenities of the Sturtevant Depot

-- ADA compliant
+• ADA compliant

-- The depot is climate-controlled.
+• The depot is climate-controlled.

-- Benches are available in and outside the depot
+• Benches are available in and outside the depot

-- Trackside outdoor seating and shelters are available
+• Trackside outdoor seating and shelters are available

-- Vending machines for soft drinks and snacks
+• Vending machines for soft drinks and snacks

-- Bubblers, aka drinking fountains
+• Bubblers, aka drinking fountains

-- Bathrooms
+• Bathrooms

-- The bridge and towers help passengers to get safely over the tracks below.
+• The bridge and towers help passengers to get safely over the tracks below.

-- The towers are climate-controlled, with both stairs and elevators.
+• The towers are climate-controlled, with both stairs and elevators.

 Sturtevant Depot Parking

-In 2023, parking at the depot is flat at $7 per visit.
+In 2023, parking at the depot was flat at $7 per visit.
 For $7, you can park in that lot for up to 30 days.
 If you plan to use this station often, the Village of Sturtevant offers monthly, six-month, and yearly parking passes.

 How To Pay For Parking At The Sturtevant Depot

-- Hit the top button on the right panel; the “Make Selection To Park” is a silver button with a blue ring to light.
+1. Hit the top button on the right panel; the “Make Selection To Park” is a silver button with a blue ring to light.

-- Pay with cash or card; the machine does not take coins and denominations from $1-$20, and the device will give change.
-It also accepts Visa, Mastercard, and Discover debit and credit cards.
+• For cards, the machine accepts Visa, Mastercard, Discover, debit, and credit cards.
 When “dipping” your card in the machine, you have the strip up and to the left.

 I tend to put the recipe in the window, but I do not think that is mandatory.